au-ts/libvmm/examples/virtio_net_vswitch/virtio_demo.md

 <!-- @jade: update the description -->
 Documentation about the VirtIO demo systems.
 The system contains two VMMs that are connected by a vswitch.
 Both VMs have a passthrough serial.
 It currently only support QEMU.

-This example system is to provide a comparison between VM applications on top of sel4cp VMM and CAmkES VMM, the corresponding example on CAmkES can be found in here:
+This example system is to provide a comparison between VM applications on top of microkit VMM and CAmkES VMM, the corresponding example on CAmkES can be found in here:

 https://github.com/seL4/camkes-vm-examples/blob/master/apps/Arm/vm_multi

 # Issue

-1. We don't yet have a serial multiplexor on sel4cp VMM, so only one VM gets to have the passthrough serial device and be able to do serial I/O.
+1. We don't yet have a serial multiplexor on microkit VMM, so only one VM gets to have the passthrough serial device and be able to do serial I/O.

-2. Due to the current limitation of the build system, some hacks are used in this system to bypass the configuration, see [more information](https://github.com/au-ts/camkes_to_sel4cp_guide/blob/main/guide.md)
+2. Due to the current limitation of the build system, some hacks are used in this system to bypass the configuration, see [more information](https://github.com/au-ts/camkes_to_microkit_guide/blob/main/guide.md)

 # Usage

 Build and run the example:
 ```
-make -B BUILD_DIR=<your build dir> SEL4CP_SDK=<your sdk dir> CONFIG=debug BOARD=qemu_arm_virt qemu
+make -B BUILD_DIR=<your build dir> microkit_SDK=<your sdk dir> CONFIG=debug BOARD=qemu_arm_virt qemu
 ```

 # Testing virtIO vswitch